bmroh965/infrastructure/README.md

 ## Prerequisites

-1. Install Terraform, by downloading the package for your operating system [here](https://www.terraform.io/downloads.html).
+1. Install Terraform v0.12.29 by downloading the package for your operating system [here](https://www.terraform.io/downloads.html).
 Alternatively, you can run Terraform in [Docker](https://hub.docker.com/r/hashicorp/terraform).
+NOTE: Please install Terraform v0.12.29 as v0.13 has some breaking changes.

 1. In the `#devops` Slack channel, ask for the following:
 - Access to this repository (provide your Github username)